Low-FODMAP diet: History

-The FODMAP concept was first published in 2005 as part of a hypothesis paper.
-In this paper, it was proposed that a collective reduction in the dietary intake of all indigestible or slowly absorbed, short-chain carbohydrates would minimise stretching of the intestinal wall.
+The FODMAP concept was first published in 2005.
+In this paper, it was proposed that a collective reduction in the dietary intake of all indigestible or slowly absorbed, short-chain carbohydrates would minimize stretching of the intestinal wall.
 This was proposed to reduce stimulation of the gut's nervous system and provide the best chance of reducing symptom generation in people with IBS (see below).
-At the time, there was no collective term for indigestible or slowly absorbed, short-chain carbohydrates, so the term 'FODMAP' was created to improve understanding and facilitate communication of the concept.
+At the time, there was no collective term for indigestible or slowly absorbed, short-chain carbohydrates, so the term FODMAP was created to improve understanding and facilitate communication of the concept.

-The low FODMAP diet was originally developed by a research team at Monash University in Melbourne, Australia.
-The Monash team undertook the first research to investigate whether a low FODMAP diet improved symptom control in patients with IBS and established the mechanism by which the diet exerted its effect.
+The low-FODMAP diet was originally developed by a research team at Monash University in Melbourne, Australia.
+The Monash team undertook the first research to investigate whether a low-FODMAP diet improved symptom control in patients with IBS and established the mechanism by which the diet exerted its effect.
 Monash University also established a rigorous food analysis program to measure the FODMAP content of a wide selection of Australian and international foods.
 The FODMAP composition data generated by Monash University updated previous data that was based on limited literature, with guesses (sometimes wrong) made where there was little information.